Wouter-Bekker-AI/CtrlSpeak/README.md

 ```

 GPU acceleration requires an NVIDIA CUDA-capable GPU with compatible drivers, but CtrlSpeak always boots in CPU mode and skips CUDA validation unless you opt in.
 The Whisper `small` model is downloaded automatically on first launch so a fresh install is usable immediately.
 Use the management window or `python main.py --setup-cuda` later if you want to stage GPU support.
-During the initial Whisper download, CtrlSpeak opens a centered welcome window sized to roughly 80% of a 1080p frame (about 1536×864) that plays a five-second run of `assets/TrueAI_Intro_Video.mp4` with audio before rotating onboarding tips from `assets/fun_facts.txt`.
+During the initial Whisper download, CtrlSpeak opens a centered welcome window sized to roughly 80% of a 1080p frame (about 1536×864) that plays a five-second run of `assets/TrueAI_Intro_Video.mp4` with audio.
+Once the clip ends, the window transitions into a branded fun-facts card featuring the CtrlSpeak logo on a white tile and rotating onboarding tips sourced from `assets/fun_facts.txt`.
 A slim lockout window remains in the top-left corner with live status text and a red **Cancel download** button; cancelling stops the download subprocess immediately, exiting entirely if no model is available or otherwise returning you to the currently staged model.

 ## Running from Source